Indivisibility and uniform computational strength: Introduction

+Any single-element structure is indivisible, but otherwise an indivisible structure must be infinite, and we will take all structures to be infinite unless otherwise specified.
 Indivisibility belongs properly to Ramsey theory, the study of combinatorial structures which cannot be ``too disordered'' in that any large subset must contain a highly organized substructure.
-This field goes back to 1930, when Ramsey's theorem first appeared, and principles arising in Ramsey theory have been objects of great interest in reverse mathematics.
+This field goes back to 1930, when Ramsey's theorem first appeared, and principles arising in Ramsey theory have long been objects of interest in reverse mathematics.

-\begin{defn} If $\calS$ is an indivisible structure, then $\Ind \calS$ is the \bdef{indivisibility problem} associated to $\calS$, for which \begin{itemize} \item Instances are triples $\ang{\calA,c,k}$ where $\calA$ is a presentation of $\calS$ (identified with its atomic diagram) and $c$ is a $k$-coloring of $A$, and \item Solutions to $\ang{\calA,c,k}$ are (characteristic functions of) subsets $B$ of $A$ which are monochromatic for $c$ and such that $\mathcal{B} \simeq \calA$. \end{itemize}
+\begin{defi} If $\calS$ is an indivisible structure, then $\Ind{\calS}$ is the \bdef{indivisibility problem} associated to $\calS$, for which \begin{itemize} \item Instances are triples $\ang{\calA,c,k}$ where $\calA$ is a presentation of $\calS$ (identified with its atomic diagram) and $c$ is a $k$-coloring of $A$, and \item Solutions to $\ang{\calA,c,k}$ are (characteristic functions of) subsets $B$ of $A$ which are monochromatic for $c$ and such that $\mathcal{B} \simeq \calA$. \end{itemize}